mmistakes/made-mistakes-jekyll/src/_posts/mastering-paper/2013-07-08-pogo-connect-smart-pen.md

 For my birthday [my wife](http://2littlerosebuds.com) picked me up one and I started the process of learning all its nuances.
 I've gotten fairly adept at using a [LunaTik Alloy Touch Pen]( http://www.amazon.com/gp/product/B00821TR7G/ref=as_li_ss_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B00821TR7G&linkCode=as2&tag=mademist-20) by drawing with it every day for the last 9 months, but the tip is starting to show signs of tearing --- perfect time to try something new.

-## Pogo Connect Smart Pen vs. Normal Styluses
+## Pogo Connect Smart Pen vs. normal styluses

 {% figure caption:"If you like how rubber nibbed tips feel when drawing you'll be at home with the Pogo Connect." %}
 ![Stylus rubber tips comparison](/assets/images/stylus-rubber-tips-comparison.jpg)